-Here's how to experience the Time to Walk feature in Apple Fitness Plus
+It's Time to Walk or Time to Run if you have Apple Fitness Plus

 - Launch the Workout app on your Apple Watch.

-- Tap the menu button on the Time to Walk tile at the top of the list.
+- Tap the Audio Workouts card at the top of the list.

-Tap on the Time to Walk episode you want to experience.
+Tap on the Time to Walk episode to play the newest episode.

+If you want to play older episodes of Time to Walk, you just have to select Time to Walk from the menu below to browse all the available episodes.

+Tap on the Time to Run episode to play the newest episode.

+If you want to play older episodes of Time to Run, you just have to select Time to Run from the menu below to browse all the available episodes.

-How to control Time to Walk playback
+How to control Time to Walk and Time to Run playback

 Once you've started a Time to Walk episode, an outdoor walk workout will automatically start, and the episode will begin you to play.
 You can control the playback of a Time to Walk episode much like any audio.